 Another example of possible heightened risk (including tax risk) is the combination of crossborder transactions and customers with a complex international company structure.
 The increased inherent risks associated with certain customers and products can be mitigated by taking measures.
 Measures to mitigate the heightened integrity risk include, for example, setting a limit on transactions, demanding more transparency from the customer and requiring the customer to make payments electronically.
-A heightened risk does not therefore necessarily mean that these types of customers have to be rejected.19 the fourth Anti-Money Laundering Directive.
+A heightened risk does not therefore necessarily mean that these types of customers have to be rejected.

+The European Commission identified certain factors indicating inherently heightened risk in Annex III to the fourth Anti-Money Laundering Directive.
 Section 8(2) of the Wwft states that institutions must at least take account of these risk factors.
 In addition to the risk factors stated in Annex III, DNB can also issue a policy statement identifying the activities in which it perceives heightened risk.
 Commercial real estate activities are a good example, because by their nature they carry a higher risk of fraud and money laundering due to the relatively high value of real estate, the often non-transparent pricing and the complexity of transactions.
 In 2011, DNB issued the Policy Rule 'Integrity Policy Regarding Commercial Real Estate Activities'.
 The Policy Rule states that institutions must have an adequate integrity policy in place to cover this heightened money laundering risk.